See my May lookbook for what you can wear in this month when you visit the East Interior of Alaska for a business trip

-Well in May, there are also some special occasions like Mother’s Day, Cinco de Mayo social dances, Graduation, Commencement, Memorial Day and that required special event-specific dressing.
+Well in May, there are also some special occasions like Mother’s Day, Cinco de Mayo parties, Commencement, Memorial Day BBQ with family and/or friends, that required event-specific dressing.
+I covered them in detail in the linked post.
 You don’t want to let the right outfit be a random thing.
 When in doubt, it’s easy to create the right look for the situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy my book now when you haven’t done it so far.

 Office and Commute Look for a Chilly Day

 This work outfit was styled for a sunny day with below freezing temperatures in the morning.
-It featured this seasons mixed print trend of using the same subject (here floral), but in different colors, i.e. the grounding is made by the same type of print.
+It feature a mixed print in florals, but in different colors.
+The same type of print serves for the grounding of the look.

-The look in the next photos show how to wear a T-shirt under a sleeveless wrap dress from summer to look professional at the office.
+The next look shows how to wear a T-shirt under a sleeveless wrap-dress from summer to look professional at the office.

-Rainy day look for the office and commute
+Rainy Day Looks for the Office and Commute

 What I Wear at Commencement

 What to Wear for Play in the Interior

-Of course, temperature plays a rule for how to dress on the weekend as well.
-The look shown below is for a day that had frost during its preceding night.
-Note that even in the valleys frost may occur as late as June.
+Of course, temperature plays a role for how to dress on the weekend as well.
+The look shown below is suitable for a day after a night with frost.

 The typical Alaskan tourist wears hiking clothes and boots.
 Sleeves of the shirts and jackets are long.
 The pants’ legs are full length as well.
 The low temperatures printed in flyers and travel books fail to explain that due to the dryness and no to calm wind 50F (10oC) feel comfortable.
 Thus, in the opinion of Fairbanksans, tourists dress too warm.
 Maybe that’s why the locals refer to tourists as Longsleeves.

 The photo above show an Alaska staycation look.
 The photo below shows a Romantic Style inspired vacation look.

 First Friday Outfit Idea